joshpaulchan/websocket-deno/README.md

 Redis

 You can connect using netcat (`nc`) and send commands like `PUBLISH <channel> <message>` OR `PSUBSCRIBE *` See https://redis.io/commands/subscribe/ for more commands.

+## Roadmap

+Smattering of things that might be interesting and/or useful:
+- support Kafka, RMQ, other shared state tech?
+- support SSE
+- upgrade routing to handle subscriptions